scriptex/atanas.info/README.md

 > My personal website

-Built with TypeScript, PostCSS, React, D3, Vuepress, NodeJS, Parcel, Vercel, Puppeteer, Cloudinary and more.
+Built with TypeScript, PostCSS, React, D3, BabylonJS, Vuepress, NodeJS, Parcel, Vercel, Puppeteer, Cloudinary, Houdini and more.

-Installable as a Progressive Web App and (partially for now) accessible offline.
+Installable as a Progressive Web App and available offline.

 ## Visitor stats